skysheng7/AI_bias_in_farming/README.md

 - `environment.yml`: Conda environment specifications for managing Python dependencies
 - `LICENSE`: Legal terms under which this project's code can be used and distributed
 - `pyproject.toml`: Python project metadata and build system requirements for Python packaging

+## Developer notes

+### Developer Dependencies

+- `conda` (>= 24.11.0)
+- `conda-lock` (>= 2.5.7)

+### Instructions for Adding New Dependencies

+1. Make sure your docker image is running following the instructions above in "Starting the Virtual Environment and Run Analysis" section.
+Open "terminal" in the docker container
+2. Use conda to install new packages (e.g., `conda install {NEW-PACKAGE-NAME}`).
+If you are installing a new package that is only available on PyPI (e.g., `pip install {NEW-PACKAGE-NAME}`), conda does not track pip-installed packages, you need to append a new "RUN" command to pip install that package (with version number; e.g., `RUN pip install openai==1.57.0`) at the end of the Dockerfile (living at the root of this directory).
+3. At root directory, update environment.yml using:

+    ```
+    conda env export --from-history > environment.yml
+    ```

+4. Automatically append dependency version numbers to each of the packages you installed.
+The conda virtual environment I created is called "ai_env", if you are using another name, please change --env_name:

+    ```
+    python scripts/update_enviroment_yml.py --root_dir="." --env_name="ai_env"
+    ```

+5. Use Conda-lock to solve and lock the updated environment.
+I'm using Linux-64 because that's the operating system of my docker image

+    ```
+    conda-lock -k explicit --file environment.yml -p linux-64
+    ```

+6. Shut down the container (close the website) and remove associated resources: Press `Cntrl` + `C` in your local terminal where the container is running, then run `docker compose rm` in your terminal

+8. In your local terminal, re-build the docker image in root directory and use the updated container locally.
+Please replace {YOUR-IMAGE-NAME} with some meaningful name for your local container.
+If you think this new dependency should be included in my repository, please make a pull request and I'll push this new image on my docker hub.

+    ```
+    docker build --tag {YOUR-IMAGE-NAME} .
+    ```

+    Note: If you are using a M1-M3 MacBook, you may have trouble with docker build.
+This is a known problem when emulating x86 architectures on ARM-based systems.
+To solve this, you need to enable QEMU-based emulation and use docker buildx:
+    - Confirm That You Have Docker Desktop with Buildx Support (you should see version information after running this command below)

+        ```
+        docker buildx version
+        ```

+    - Create a new buildx builder

+        ```
+        docker buildx create --name mybuilder
+        ```

+    - Use the new builder

+        ```
+        docker buildx use mybuilder
+        ```

+    - Initialize the builder and make sure QEMU is active

+        ```
+        docker buildx inspect --bootstrap
+        ```

+    - Building docker buildx with Emulation

+        ```
+        docker buildx build --platform linux/amd64 -t {YOUR-IMAGE-NAME} --load .
+        ```

+    - Edit the docker-compose.yml file (living at root of directory), replace the image name with {YOUR-IMAGE-NAME}.
+    For example, replace "image: skysheng7/ai_bias:d077bb3" with "image: {YOUR-IMAGE-NAME}"
+    - Running the docker image you just built at root directory

+        ```
+        docker compose up
+        ```

 ## Copyright